Russ's Market: History

+B&R Stores

+B&R Stores, Inc. is a supermarket operator that currently operates stores across Nebraska, Iowa, and Missouri.
+As of 2024, there are 35 stores across 8 banners.

+History

+The company was founded in 1964, the same year as Russ's Markets, by the same two founders, Russ Raybould and Clayton Burnett.

 Under Raybould's direction, B&R Stores, Inc. grew significantly.
-Expansion occurred both through acquisitions and development of new stores.
+Expansion occurred both through acquisitions and the development of new stores.
 Growth began in 1979 with the opening of a new 25000 sqft Russ's Market at 66th and O Streets in Lincoln.
 Two years later the company acquired an existing store in southeast Lincoln at 33rd Street and Nebraska Parkway.

 The company expanded into Hastings, Nebraska, by acquiring a store in 1984.
 In 1995, three Food-4-Less stores in Lincoln were acquired, becoming the company's fifth, sixth, and seventh Russ's Market stores.
 In 2001, B&R Stores, Inc. built a new Russ's Market at Coddington and West A Streets in Lincoln.
+In 2008, B&R Stores acquired the Grand Central Apple Market in Kearney.